CMClearMathAcademy

 A free Pre-Algebra lesson from the “Algebra Readiness” unit, with a worked example and practice problems including step-by-step solutions.

 Order of operations keeps expressions consistent: parentheses first, then exponents, then multiplication and division from left to right, then addition and subtraction from left to right.
+In Algebra Readiness, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn